keithbuhler/keithbuhler.github.io/pages/privacy.md

 Like many other websites, keithbuhler.com uses log files to help learn about when, from where and how often traffic flows to this site.
 The information in the log files include:

 Internet Protocol addresses (IP)
 Types of browser
 Internet Service Provider (ISP)
 Date and time stamp
 Referring and exit pages
 Number of clicks

-All of this information is not linked to anything that is personally identifiable.
+None of this type of information is linked to anything that is personally identifiable.

 ## Cookies and web beacons